 - Do you want to return to life with smaller breasts or more similar to how your breasts looked before you got your implants?

 - Have you noticed breast rippling or movement?

-- Are your implants moving or breasts ‘bottoming out’?
+- Similarly, are your implants moving or breasts ‘bottoming out’?

-- Have you lost your cleavage or do you have a uniboob look?
+- Have you lost your cleavage?
+Also, known as a “uni-boob” look?

 - Did you give your original surgeon a chance to rectify the situation (if they are a FRACS qualified specialist)?

 - Are your expectations realistic in terms of what you started with?